-9.2.2 Complaint
+9.4.1 Complaint

-A competitor may "complain" about competition conditions or a Competition Official's decision to any Competition Official who may answer the complaint or involve another Competition Official in responding to the complaint.
+A competitor or team coach may "complain" about competition conditions or a Match Official's decision to any Match Official who may answer the complaint or involve another Match Official in responding to the complaint.

-9.2.3 Verbal Protests
+9.4.2 Verbal Protests

-If this informal procedure does not resolve the complaint, a competitor, team coach or team captain may state their intent to "protest" to any Competition Official within 30 minutes of the condition or decision being protested.
-At least two Competition Officials (must be a Range Officer, Assistant Chief Range Officer, Chief Range Officer, Statistical Officer, Technical Officer, or Match Director) must hear and decide the protest.
+If this informal procedure does not resolve the complaint, a competitor or team coach may state their intent to make a "verbal protest" to any Match Official within 30 minutes of the condition or decision being protested.
+At least two Match

+Officials (must be a Range Officer, Statistical Officer, Technical Officer or Match Director) must hear and decide the protest.
+There is no fee for making a verbal protest.